viamrobotics/docs/docs/services/data/capture/_index.md

 Once you have added the data capture service, you can specify the data you want to capture at a component level.

-### Supported components
+### Supported components and services

-The following components support data capture:
+The following components and services support data capture:

 {{< tabs >}}
 {{% tab name="RDK" %}}